FabricMC/fabric-docs/develop/rendering/gui/custom-screens.md

 Minecraft.getInstance().setScreen(null);
 ```

-If you want to be fancy, and return to the previous screen, you can pass the current screen into the `CustomScreen` constructor and store it in a field, then use it to return to the previous screen when the `close` method is called.
+If you want to be fancy and return to the previous screen, you can pass the current screen into the `CustomScreen` constructor and store it in a field, then use it to return to the previous screen when the `close` method is called.

 <<< @/reference/latest/src/client/java/com/example/docs/rendering/screens/CustomScreen.java#return_to_previous_screen

-Now, when opening the custom screen, you can pass the current screen as the second argument - so when you call `CustomScreen#close` - it will return to the previous screen.
+Now, when opening the custom screen, you can pass the current screen as the second argument - so when you call `CustomScreen#close`, it will return to the previous screen.

 ```java
 Screen currentScreen = Minecraft.getInstance().currentScreen;